percona/psmysql-docs/docs/group-replication-system-variables.md

 The variable specifies the mode use for flow control.

-*Percona Server for MySQL* 8.0.30-22 adds the "MAJORITY" value to the [group_replication_flow_control_mode](https://dev.mysql.com/doc/refman/8.0/en/group-replication-options.html#sysvar_group_replication_flow_control_mode) variable.
+Percona Server for MySQL adds the "MAJORITY" value to the [group_replication_flow_control_mode](https://dev.mysql.com/doc/refman/8.0/en/group-replication-options.html#sysvar_group_replication_flow_control_mode) variable.
 In "MAJORITY" mode, [flow control](group-replication-flow-control.md) is activated only if the majority, more than half the number of members, exceed the flow control threshold.
 The other values are not changed.